 British Dictionary definitions for diffusion

-The process of diffusing or the condition of being diffused.
+the act or process of diffusing or being diffused; dispersion

 The movement of atoms or molecules from an area of higher concentration to an area of lower concentration.
 Atoms and small molecules can move across a cell membrane by diffusion.
 Compare osmosis.

 The reflection or refraction of radiation such as light or sound by an irregular surface, tending to scatter it in many directions.